TomasKukumberg/Calculator-JavaFX/README.md

-# Calculator written with Java and JavaFX for gui
+# Calculator
-MVC model

-Java, JavaFX, fxml and css, written in IntelliJ IDE.
+written with Java and JavaFX, fxml and css

 Inspired by a tutorial found [here](https://youtu.be/y1ZaBalVZic)